 About us

 War... something we never thought we would live in.
 It was there in the background of our minds since 2014, but then it hit us hard with the invasion of February 24, 2022.
 We stayed in Kherson throughout occupation.
-We celebrated liberation (and saw President Zelensky).
+We celebrated liberation (and saw President Zelensky right after that).
 Then, when shelling of Kherson picked up we were evacuated and ended up in Ivano-Frankivsk.
 That's where we are now, with our two younger children.
 The older two are at university in Lithuania.
 From here you can read on about our earlier lives:

 In September 2013 we moved to Kherson, Ukraine to work with Agape, an orphan ministry.
 Will worked in the office, mostly doing correspondence and translating; he still does some of that now from Ivano-Frankivsk.
 I (Phyllis) visited a special needs orphanage across the river from us and served the children there.
 I got to help a missionary who has been working there for years, and I was especially excited about her project of building homes for the kids who aged out of that orphanage.
 There were blog updates about at this link.
 Her organisation that we have set up in Ukraine is called Promise.